 Guiding principles for saving regardless of life stage

-Now that we’ve outlined the different life stages, and discussed the various pros and cons to the different methods of moving your money around during transitions, we will leave you with some guiding principles we like to follow when it comes to saving for retirement.
-Follow these simple steps and you will be on your way to a more secure retirement.
+Now that we’ve defined the different life stages, and outlined the different methods of moving your money around during transitions, we will leave you with some guiding principles we like to follow when it comes to saving for retirement.
+Following these steps will help you on your way to a more secure retirement.

 - Reframe your brain: Don’t think of saving in your retirement plan as a luxury or something you can start later.
 Consider it a requirement of moving into the legal profession.